 In the past five (5) years Facilities Management has evolved from having one level of leadership (Director of Facilities & Construction) who reported to the district CFO to having three leadership levels (Vice President of Facilities & Construction, Director of Facilities, Director of Construction) with the Vice President reporting directly to the President.
 This needed change is directly related to the College student, faculty, and staff increasing population as well as the physical footprint of additional campuses.

 Facilities Maintenance is the process of increasing the utility of campus buildings by regularly servicing capital assets and or areas around a building.
-Capital assets include machinery, equipment, offices, classrooms, hallways parking lots and garages.
+Capital assets include machinery, equipment, offices, classrooms, hallways, parking lots and garages.
 Campus assets are always subject to constant wear and tear.
 When equipment fails occupant production or performance will be affected.
 If a building becomes a hazard to its occupants due to natural or man-made causes the college suffers.

 Outsourcing may be more cost effective in the short term but there are restrictions to working with contractors.
 There is an obvious lack of control because of the inability to directly manage, set tasks and instruct the workforce.
 In-house maintenance has more years of service at a campus vs a contractor and therefore a higher understanding of the business and the College expectations.
 Bringing in outside contractors for maintenance can potentially create property and cyber security risks.
 Equipment downtime impacts employee productivity so having in-house staff available to deal with problems as soon as they occur has a significant advantage on response time.